ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr.md

 1. Install the hook script that is provided by the *resource-agents-sap-hana* package in the `/hana/shared/myHooks` directory for each HANA instance, and set the required ownership.

-   On *both nodes*, run the following commands.
+   On both nodes, run the following commands.

    ```sh
    mkdir -p /hana/shared/myHooks